VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 - Most of the code is represented as ASE node graph / functions or custom expression injects.
 - Time is controlled via ShaderTimeControlExample;
 - Smoothness and Metallic can be tweaked via inspector;
+- Hue variation does not work correctly, but should not cause any flickering issues anymore.

-(No mask maps though.
-Can be added pretty easily, just swap output for the tex sampler)
+- No mask maps.
+Can be added pretty easily, swap output for the tex sampler.

 ASE should (in theory) simplify heavylifting done to port / change shader for other pipelines (e.g. URP)